Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories

 \section{Spectral categories associated to simplicially enriched {W}aldhausen categories}

-As we explain, a simplicially enriched Waldhausen category has an associated spectral category, which is natural in enriched exact functors.
+In this section we produce for a simplicially enriched Waldhausen an associated spectral category, which is natural in enriched exact functors.
 The mapping spectra in this category are prolongations of $\Gamma$-spaces, and as such, are always connective.
-For an enhanced simplicially enriched Waldhausen category, we can associate another spectral category, typically non-connective, using the suspensions in the ambient simplicially tensored Waldhausen category; it is natural in enhanced exact functors.
-In this section, we explore the basic properties of these categories.
+For an enhanced simplicially enriched Waldhausen category, we associate another spectral category, typically non-connective, using the suspensions in the ambient simplicially tensored Waldhausen category; it is natural in enhanced exact functors.
+We also explore the basic properties of these categories.
 We begin with the construction.

 \begin{defn} Let $\aC$ be a simplicially enriched Waldhausen category.
 Define $\aC^{\Gamma}$, the $\Gamma$-category associated to $\aC$, to have objects the objects of $\aC$ and mapping $\Gamma$-spaces